az-digital/arizona-bootstrap/site/docs/2.0/getting-started/webpack.md

 ### Importing Compiled CSS

-Alternatively, you may use {{ .Site.Title }}'s ready-to-use CSS by simply adding this line to your project's entry point:
+Alternatively, you may use {{< ourname >}}'s ready-to-use CSS by simply adding this line to your project's entry point:

 ```js
 import 'arizona-bootstrap/dist/css/arizona-bootstrap.min.css';